 $ gfortran my_program.f90 $(pkg-config --cflags --libs forcolormap)

-If you encounter linking problems, you should verify the content of your PKG_CONFIG_PATH
+If you encounter linking problems, you should verify the content of your PKG_CONFIG_PATH and LD_LIBRARY_PATH environment variables.
+For example, in Ubuntu or FreeBSD the .pc files will be installed in /usr/local/lib/pkgconfig/ and the libraries in /usr/local/lib/.

 $ export PKG_CONFIG_PATH=/usr/local/lib/pkgconfig/